17 Feb 2020

 Many storage facilities have no problem capturing and retaining tenants.
 When their occupancy statistics reports (rent rolls) are reviewed, they appear to be 85% to 95% occupied.
 Are these properties prime acquisition targets?

 Essentially, physical unit occupancy is a “top line” concept, while economic occupancy is a “bottom line” concept.
-Typically, economic occupancy is 2% to 5% lower due to discounts and concessions.
+Typically, economic occupancy is 2% to 5% lower due to concessions and discounts.
 Many operators and managers focus heavily on maintaining physical occupancy, which is vital.
 However, spending time and energy on improving economic occupancy “bottom line” is what is most important.

 According to Carol Krendl, an experienced storage auditor and consultant based in central California with over 25 years of storage expertise, if your facility’s physical unit occupancy exceeds your dollars deposited (economic occupancy) by more than 10%, you have at least one of the following problems: